Statement on COVID-19 Immunization and Equitable Access to Vaccines

 For all the devastation caused by COVID-19, an important lesson is that the balance needs to shift from treating disease to preventing it.
 Immunization has an important role to play in prevention not only for infants but throughout life as a key component of healthy ageing.
 Further, it has positive long-term impact, contributing to make communities healthier and promote social and economic development.

 Specific to COVID-19, almost everyone is at risk and may require vaccination if given the opportunity.
 Hence, it is likely that demand will surpass supply.
-The concern of the WFPHA International Immunization Policy Task Force is the tendency for the rich to acquire and pay for the limited supply of available efficacious vaccines to the detriment of the at-risk populations in low income settings.
+The concern of the WFPHA International Immunization Policy Task Force is the tendency for the rich to acquire and pay for the limited supply of available efficacious vaccines to the detriment of the populations genuinely at-risk, particularly in low-income settings.